Do you want to know if there's any point in customizing link title attributes? All you need to understand about using it in SEO is right here.

 Let's get started!

-Just use link titles to re-provide information, as it's a utility failure that will only annoy your users.
+When providing additional information about the link, you should use the link title.
+Just use link titles to re-provide information, as it's a utility failure that only annoys your users.

 Have you ever had the experience of hovering over a link and seeing the exact link title?